 Operation Dragoon will ensure these individuals are identified as early as possible, with positive, persistent and proportionate action taken against them.
 ‘High’ and ‘Medium’ risk offenders will be allocated an officer in charge, who will focus on preventing them from escalating their behaviour through engagement with the individual, their family and their friends.

-Inspector Stu Pitman, Operation Dragoon and ‘No Excuse’ lead, said: "Actively engaging with our most prolific road offenders and those closest to them is an innovative concept.
+Roads Safety Operations Manager, Operation Dragoon and ‘No Excuse’ lead, said: "Actively engaging with our most prolific road offenders and those closest to them is an innovative concept.
 It is vital that we go that step further and confront dangerous driver behaviour head on.

 “Road deaths should not be an inevitable result of travelling on the road network in Dorset.
 Officers will not only engage with offenders early on to deter a continuation or escalation of their behaviour, but throughout any criminal proceedings and after their license is returned.”

 Offenders will be #Dragooned.

 The combined resources of the roads policing and traffic teams from Devon & Cornwall Police and Dorset Police join together with an aim to deliver a highly visible roads police presence within a concentrated geographic area.

 At a practical level Allied wolf brings officers and traffic teams together.
 Chief Inspector Leisk of Alliance roads policing, “It’s great to see our vehicles jointly crewed by officers from both forces working side by side.
 So it’s a terrific way to learn from each and to identify best practice for our day to day processes in the Alliance” .
 “In addition to policing traffic offences, through Allied Wolf we can also work with neighbourhood and territorial teams to target the operations of known organised crime groups”, added Chief Inspector Leisk.